 Why Is My Cactus Turning Black?
-7 Reasons & How To Fix It
+(7 Main Reasons)

 Why Is My Cactus Turning Black?

-The cactus turns black because of some causes such as bacterial and fungal diseases, freezing temperatures, incorrect watering, insufficient lighting, improper feeding, soil diseases, and no ventilation.
+The cactus turns black because of bacterial and fungal diseases, low temperatures, incorrect watering, insufficient lighting, improper feeding, soil diseases, and no ventilation.

-Let’s analyze the reasons in detail through the content of the section below.
-Thereby you better understand why your cactus can turn black and take appropriate measures.
+Let’s analyze 7 reasons in detail through the content of the section below.

 Bacterial and Fungal Infections

-The reason for your cactus plant turning black is that it reacts to bacterial or fungal diseases.
+The reason your cactus plant turns black is that it reacts to bacterial or fungal diseases.
 There are some types of bacterial diseases that you need to check for.

 Freezing Temperatures

-Winters and drastic temperature changes in several regions could stress your plant into changing to black, making their spines become darker or fall off.
+It’s well known that cacti prefer dry environments.
+Winters and drastic temperature changes in several regions could stress your plant into changing to black, making their spines darker or falling off.

 Underwatering & Overwatering